What is SEO for Speech Therapists?

 On-page SEO refers to optimizing the content on your website.
 This includes optimizing your website’s meta titles and descriptions, header tags, image alt tags, and content.
 By using relevant keywords in your content, you can increase your website’s relevance for certain search queries.
 Additionally, you can improve the user experience by optimizing your website’s loading time and making sure that it is mobile-friendly.
 We have a ton of free advice throughout our SEO blog on how to do these things.

-Honestly, on page SEO is probably my personal favorite part of optimizing websites.
+Honestly, on-page SEO is probably my personal favorite part of optimizing websites.
 It’s taking good, helpful content you’ve written for clients and making it even better!
-Because you and Google share the same goal: to show your websites to the people that are truly looking for your services.
+Because you and Google share the same goal: to show your websites to the people who are truly looking for your services.
 So, if you’re optimizing a page of your website you’re not only making it easier for Google to rank your website but hopefully also making it easier for potential clients/patients.

 Some blog posts we’ve written related to on-page SEO that you may find helpful include: